allisonk2277/passwords/docs/index.md

 This procedure is roughly what I have implemented at [https://github.com/allisonk2277/passwords](https://github.com/allisonk2277/passwords).
 It's well suited for generating a password with computer assistance, though it would be cumbersome to do this manually.
 For suggestions on generating passwords without using a computer, see the diceware section below.

-A note about password rules: any further modifications (e.g. capitalizing a letter, adding a symbol, etc) do not meaningfully add any additional security while making it more difficult to remember; we've already established that 80 bits is adequate security.
-Personally, I use a simple "capitalize the first letter and add ! at the end" when required by websites so I can remember what I did; I do not treat these modifications as adding any additional entropy.
+A note about password rules: any further modifications (e.g. capitalizing a letter, adding a symbol, etc) make it harder to remember but do not meaningfully add any additional security; we've already established that 80 bits is adequate security.
+Personally, I use a simple "capitalize the first letter and add ! at the end" if a website requires me to do so.
+This is so I can remember what I did; I do not treat these modifications as adding any additional entropy.

 ## Diceware passwords